 - (a) A public health authority shall have all the powers necessary or convenient to carry out the purposes of this Part, including the following powers to: - (1) Protect and promote the public health.
-The board shall have the authority to adopt rules necessary for that purpose.
-In adopting rules to protect and promote the public health, a public health authority board may take into account factors other than public health that may enhance the reasonableness of the rule in light of the health risk addressed. - (2) Construct, equip, operate, and maintain public health facilities. - (3) Use property owned or controlled by the authority. - (4) Acquire real or personal property, including existing public health facilities, by purchase, grant, gift, devise, lease, condemnation, or otherwise. - (5) Establish a fee schedule for services received from public health facilities and make services available regardless of ability to pay. - (6) Appoint a public health authority director to serve at the pleasure of the authority board. - (7) Establish a salary plan which shall set the salaries for employees of the area authority. - (8) To adopt and enforce a professional reimbursement policy which may include the following provisions: (i) require that fees for the provision of services received directly under the supervision of the public health authority shall be paid to the authority, (ii) prohibit employees of the public health authority from providing services on a private basis which require the use of the resources and facilities of the public health authority, and (iii) provide that employees may not accept dual compensation and dual employment unless they have the written permission of the public health authority director. - (9) Delegate to its agents or employees any powers or duties as it may deem appropriate. - (10) Employ its own counsel and legal staff. - (11) Adopt, amend, and repeal bylaws for the conduct of its business. - (12) Enter into contracts for necessary supplies, equipment, or services for the operation of its business.
+The board shall have the authority to adopt rules necessary for that purpose. - (2) Construct, equip, operate, and maintain public health facilities. - (3) Use property owned or controlled by the authority. - (4) Acquire real or personal property, including existing public health facilities, by purchase, grant, gift, devise, lease or, with the permission of the county commissioners, condemnation. - (5) Establish a fee schedule for services received from public health facilities and make services available regardless of ability to pay. - (6) Appoint a public health authority director to serve at the pleasure of the authority board. - (7) Establish a salary plan which shall set the salaries for employees of the area authority. - (8) To adopt and enforce a professional reimbursement policy which may include the following provisions: (i) require that fees for the provision of services received directly under the supervision of the public health authority shall be paid to the authority, (ii) prohibit employees of the public health authority from providing services on a private basis which require the use of the resources and facilities of the public health authority, and (iii) provide that employees may not accept dual compensation and dual employment unless they have the written permission of the public health authority director. - (9) Delegate to its agents or employees any powers or duties as it may deem appropriate. - (10) Employ its own counsel and legal staff. - (11) Adopt, amend, and repeal bylaws for the conduct of its business.

-- 1 (13) Act as an agent for the federal, State, or local government in connection 2 with the acquisition, construction, operation, or management of a public 3 health facility, or any part thereof. - (14) Insure the property or the operations of the authority against risks as the authority may deem advisable. - (15) Sue and be sued.
+- (12) Enter into contracts for necessary supplies, equipment, or services for the operation of its business. - (13) Act as an agent for the federal, State, or local government in connection with the acquisition, construction, operation, or management of a public health facility, or any part thereof. - (14) Insure the property or the operations of the authority against risks as the authority may deem advisable. - (15) Sue and be sued.